-First found in Scottish plant nurseries in 2002 and in gardens/parks in 2007, Phytophthora ramorum (‘Ramorum’) is causing extensive damage and mortality to larch trees and other plants in (mainly) the wetter west of Scotland.
+First found in Scottish plant nurseries in 2002 and in gardens and parks in 2007, Ramorum disease (Phytophthora ramorum) is causing extensive damage and mortality to larch trees and other plants, mainly in the wetter west of Scotland.

 Scottish Forestry conducts bi-annual helicopter surveillance and associated ground surveys of larch to monitor the spread of Phytophthora ramorum on larch.
 The update map shows the progression of the disease.
 Outside the Management Zone, Ramorum has not been detected in over 90% of the larch in Scotland, underlining why continued control actions are necessary to slow down the rate, extent and severity of disease expansion.

 An area in south-west Scotland at the heart of a major surge of Phytophthora ramorum on larch in 2013 was designated* as a Management Zone (shown by the red outline on the map below – illustrative only).
 Within this zone the disease was too advanced to stop its spread within the area, so efforts have been focused on tackling new outbreaks in Scotland outside the Management Zone.

 * The Plant Health (Forestry) (Phytophthora ramorum Management Zone) Order 2014